Partition regularity of infinite parallelepiped sets: Abstract

 \section{Abstract}

-According to Furstenberg, an \emph{infinite parallelepiped (IP)} set in a semigroup is a set that contains a sequence $\myseq{a}$, together with all finite sums $a_{i_1}+ \dotsb + a_{i_m}$, for natural numbers $m$ and $i_1< \dotsb <i_m$.
-Using a method of Galvin, Hindman proved that IP sets of natural numbers are \emph{partition regular}: For each finite partition of an IP set, some part must be an IP set, too.
-Furstenberg noted that the same proof applies to arbitrary semigroups.
-However, in a semigroup with idempotents, an IP set may be a singleton.

-A \emph{proper IP set} is one where the witnessing sequence $\myseq{a}$ may be chosen to be \emph{bijective} (in $\bbN$, every IP set is proper).
-We provide a complete characterization of semigroups where the proper IP sets are partition regular, and show that this property is equivalent to several other fundamental notions of additive Ramsey theory.
+A proper \emph{infinite parallelepiped (IP)} set in a semigroup is an infinite set consisting of a sequence $\myseq{a}$ and its finite sums, or a superset of such a set.
+Hindman's theorem asserts that the proper IP sets of natural numbers are partition regular: for each finite coloring of a proper IP set of natural numbers there is a monochromatic proper IP subset.
+Furstenberg generalized this question to arbitrary semigroups, in which the analogous result does not hold in general.
+We provide a complete classification of the semigroups for which the proper IP sets are partition regular, and show that this property is equivalent to other fundamental notions of additive Ramsey theory.

-Using our results, we prove that if there is a monochromatic proper IP set for each finite coloring of a semigroup, then for each finite coloring of the semigroup there are infinitely many, pairwise disjoint, proper IP sets sharing the same color.

-\subjclass[2020]{ 05D10, 20M10 }
+\subjclass[2020]{ 05D10, 20M10}